This website uses cookies. If you continue to use the site, your agreement will result in cookies being set.

 Tickets to Les Misérables are available now.
 Book tickets to Les Misérables on London Theatre today.

-Suitable for ages 8+.
-Children under the age of 16 must be accompanied by and sat next to a ticketholder who is at least 18 years old.
+Ages 8+.
+Children under the age of 16 must be accompanied by and sat next to an adult ticketholder (18+).
 Children under the age of 3 will not be admitted.

 By: Based on the novel by Victor Hugo, with original text by Alain Boublil and additional material by James Fenton